Hurricane Ivan: Jamaica

 By two days after Ivan's passage, USAID's hurricane recovery program distributed emergency relief supplies for families who were displaced by the storm.
 During phase one of the recovery program, communities restored three tourist sites, cleared agricultural lands, and completed disaster mitigation.
 In addition, the U.S. Peace Corps completed thirty small projects in rural communities and low income neighborhoods.
 66 health clinics, 25 schools, and 62 water and sanitation systems were repaired during the first phase of recovery.
 About 1,379 farmers, herders and micro businesses became eligible for grants.
 By 2005, 55 schools and colleges were repaired, while restoration of 1,560 houses had occurred.
+In the aftermath of the storm, looters were reported roaming the streets of Jamaica's capital city, Kingston, robbing emergency workers at gunpoint.